haimkastner/unitsnet-js/generator-scripts/src/assets/README.t.md

 console.log(lengthA.add(lengthB).Meters); // 0.3
 ```

-Note that override functions are global and exported directly from the package index
+Note that override functions are global and exported directly from the package index.

 | Function                   | Purpose                                                  | Notes  |
 |----------------------------|----------------------------------------------------------|--------